mstocco/mariostoc.co/content/traininglog/20230212-challenge2023-19weeksout.md

   </tr>
  </tbody>
 </table>

+I would not rate this workout as my favourite; my interface with the saddle was aggravated tonight.
+It could have been the late start too.
 <!---->
 ## THURSDAY FEB 16 ☁️
 Sleep **3** | Fatigue **3** | Stress **3** | Soreness **3**